WaiKit-nus/orbital2802/README.md

 We aim to be the go-to one-stop platform for people who want to volunteer.
 The process when using Voluntier is very stream-lined and efficient.
 The User interface is designed to be friendly and simplistic.
 Voluntier also has key features that the other app does not have.

 Key Features that only Voluntier has:
-In-app chat function to allow communication between organiser and user.
+In-app chat function to allow communication between volunteers registered for the application Contact Event in-charge through whatsapp from the application Reminders when event is nearing
-Inclusion of Google maps API which allows easy navigation for the User to the event space.
-Reminders when event is nearing

 Development plan:
-Task for Milestone 2
+Task for Milestone 3
-Deadline
-1.SplashScreen + HomeScreen + Login Page + Registration Page      05/6/2021
-2.Tutorial for Firebase + Profile Page + Edit Profile Page        12/6/2021
-3.Event Page + Feats Page + Calendar                              19/6/2021
-4.Navigation with Google Map API + Prep for MS2                   28/6/2021
+1. Link Event list with firebase firestore
+2. Complete the backend process for upcomming and Past event
+3. Upon completing event, prompt user with Survey
+4. Chat Log displaying users registered
+5. Send Messages
+6. Send whatsapp message through application
+7. User testing